josev2046/Extracting-Individual-Streams-from-Multi-Camera-Recordings/README.md

 In my daily SA engagements with broadcasters, and archivists, I often come across hardware encoders that bundle multiple camera angles into a single container.
 While standard players like QuickTime would display the primary feed, the file actually serves as a digital vessel holding distinct streams for every connected camera and microphone.
 The challenge lies in extracting these "buried" angles for editing or review without incurring the quality loss or significant time penalties associated with re-encoding.
 To solve this, we can use ffmpeg to surgically map each internal stream to a distinct output file using the stream copy function (-c copy), which transfers data bit-for-bit to ensure the process is instantaneous and mathematically identical to the source.

-For a practical example, consider a source file named recording_raw.mp4 containing four video inputs but only three active audio tracks.
-I would use the command ffmpeg -i "recording_raw.mp4" -map 0:v:0 -map 0:a:0 -c copy "output_camera_1.mp4" ..., repeating the mapping for each pair while omitting the audio map for the fourth silent stream to prevent errors.
+For a practical example, consider a source file named `recording_raw.mp4` containing four video inputs but only three active audio tracks.
+I would use the command `ffmpeg -i "recording_raw.mp4" -map 0:v:0 -map 0:a:0 -c copy "output_camera_1.mp4" ...`, repeating the mapping for each pair while omitting the audio map for the fourth silent stream to prevent errors.

 ```bash
 ffmpeg -i "recording_raw.mp4" \